elliot736/flowly/README.md

 ### Concurrency

 Multiple workers can run simultaneously.
-Work is distributed via `FOR UPDATE SKIP LOCKED` no advisory locks, no contention.
+Work is distributed via `FOR UPDATE SKIP LOCKED`.
+No advisory locks, no contention.
 Each worker holds a lease that it extends with heartbeats.

 ### Crash Recovery

 If a worker crashes mid-step:

-1. The step result was never saved (incomplete)
+1. The step result was never saved (incomplete).
-2. The lease expires after 30 seconds
+2. The lease expires after 30 seconds.
-3. Another worker picks up the workflow
+3. Another worker picks up the workflow.
-4. Completed steps are replayed, the incomplete step re-executes
+4. Completed steps are replayed, the incomplete step re-executes.

 Steps should be idempotent or use external idempotency keys.

+---

 ## Database Schema

 Four tables in a configurable schema (default `durable_workflow`):

-- `workflow_runs` workflow state, input, result, locking
+- `workflow_runs` stores workflow state, input, result, and locking info.
-- `workflow_steps` per-step results and status
+- `workflow_steps` stores per-step results and status.
-- `sleep_timers` durable sleep state
+- `sleep_timers` stores durable sleep state.
-- `cron_schedules` recurring workflow configuration
+- `cron_schedules` stores recurring workflow configuration.

+---

 ## Testing